variantstudios/compasshighschool.org/_drafts/compass-profiles-adam-falik.md

 ###### Why Compass?

 I am committed to the creation of Compass because it challenges the traditional school system.
 It provides a unique opportunity for students to make choices about their own education.
-It also gives students the opportunity to change the world and conquer real life challenges.
+It also gives students the opportunity to change the world and conquer real-life challenges.

 ###### Besides your specialty, what other talents and interests do you want to share with our community?